On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Conclusion Discussion

 \section{Conclusion \& Discussion}

 In this paper we proposed a reconstruction strategy for two-dimensional tomographic slices based on a modality which combines computerized tomography and Compton scattering tomography.
-We considered a standard fan-beam geometry and assumed the cameras are able to measure the energy spectrum of the incoming photons.
-Due to the spatial sparsity of the overall architecture, the reconstruction of the attenuation map using CT-scan data is of poor quality but provides still an a priori which is then used to refine the modeling used in CST.
+We considered a standard fan-beam geometry and assumed the detectors are able to measure the energy spectrum of the incoming photons.
+Due to the spatial sparsity of the overall architecture, the reconstruction of the attenuation map using CT-scan data is of poor quality but provides still a prior estimate of the electron density, which is used to refine the modeling used in CST.
 Focusing on first-order and second-order scattering, we derived and studied operators describing the polychromatic spectrum.
 Linearizations of these operators were studied as examples of the general class of Fourier integral operators in order to prove suitable mapping properties.
-In particular, we proved that the second-order scattering behaves as a smoother mapping as the first-order scattering.

 Due to the complexity of the terms of higher-order in the spectrum, we first restricted the inverse problem to the modeling of the first-order scattering, but this simple approach turned out to be unsatisfactory as the higher-order scattered data bring a large distortion of the spectrum.
-However the mapping properties reveal that this distortion of the spectrum due to the multiple scattering is smoother in comparison with the first-order scattering.
+However, the mapping properties reveal that the contribution of multiple scattering is smoother in comparison with the first-order scattering.
 We thus exploited the structure of the spectrum by applying a differential operator to the data.
-The efficiency of the proposed algorithm was validated for phantoms characterizing potential applications in medicine and non-destructive testing.
+The resulting algorithm was validated for phantoms characterizing potential applications in medicine and non-destructive testing.
+The results demonstrate how a qualitative analysis of terms in the spectrum can lead to improved images and solve the problem of multiple scattering in CST.

 Moreover, we extended the model to polychromatic sources of few, sufficiently distinct emitted energy levels.
 Due to the flexibility of the algebraic approach, this can be done by a simple weighted sum of the operators of distinct energy levels of a radioactive gamma ray source like Cobalt-60, requiring hardly any additional effort over the monochromatic case, but larger computational time.